noahbenson/AI-ABCs/lessons/0_introduction/0_introduction.md

 and artificial intelligence (AI) methods in scientific research.
 Its design has been heavily inspired by [Software Carpentry](https://software-carpentry.org/), a program run by [the Carpentries](https://carpentries.org/).
-Whereas Software Cerpentry is a high-level introduction to basic programming tools, this course is a high-level introduction to basic ML and AI tools.
+Whereas Software Carpentry is a high-level introduction to basic programming tools, this course is a high-level introduction to basic ML and AI tools.

 Accordingly, this course is intended for readers who have programming